FriendsOfSymfony/FOSHttpCache/doc/response-tagging.rst

 .. _response_tagger_optional_parameters:

-As explained already, if you need a different behavior, you can provide your own implementation of the ``TagHeaderFormatter`` interface.
-But again, be aware that your :doc:`proxy configuration <proxy-configuration>` has to match with the response.
+If you need a different behavior, you can provide your own ``TagHeaderFormatter`` instance.
+Be aware that your :doc:`proxy configuration <proxy-configuration>` has to match the response.
 For example, to use a different header name::

     use FOS\HttpCache\ResponseTagger;